zeromq/czmq/README.md

 This is the class interface:

+    //  This is a stable class, and may not change except for emergencies.
+It
+    //  is provided in stable builds.
     //  Sleep for a number of milliseconds
     CZMQ_EXPORT void
         zclock_sleep (int msecs);

     //  Return current system clock as milliseconds.
 Note that this clock can
     //  jump backwards (if the system clock is changed) so is unsafe to use for
     //  timers and time offsets.
 Use zclock_mono for that instead.
     CZMQ_EXPORT int64_t
         zclock_time (void);

     //  Return current monotonic clock in milliseconds.
 Use this when you compute
     //  time offsets.
 The monotonic clock is not affected by system changes and
     //  so will never be reset backwards, unlike a system clock.
     CZMQ_EXPORT int64_t
         zclock_mono (void);

     //  Return current monotonic clock in microseconds.
 Use this when you compute
     //  time offsets.
 The monotonic clock is not affected by system changes and
     //  so will never be reset backwards, unlike a system clock.
     CZMQ_EXPORT int64_t
         zclock_usecs (void);

     //  Return formatted date/time as fresh string.
 Free using zstr_free().
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT char *
         zclock_timestr (void);

-    //  Self test of this class
+    //  Self test of this class.
     CZMQ_EXPORT void
         zclock_test (bool verbose);

 This is the class self test code: